35 SaaS Dashboard Design Examples, Trends and Patterns (2026)

 8. Asana

-Asana's "My Tasks" dashboard sorts work by due date and priority without showing project-level complexity until you navigate there.
+Asana's "My Tasks" dashboard sorts work by due date and priority without showing project-level complexity until you open the project.
 The home view is personal, not organizational.
 What to borrow: default to a personal, action-oriented view.
 Show users their work first, team-level data second.

 9. Height